Skip to main content

 • Flexible authentication — passkeys, email OTP, SMS OTP, email magic-link, Google OIDC

-• Policy-gated signing — apply per-user CEL rules with EVM, Solana, and EIP-712 transaction contexts before any transaction is signed
+• Policy-gated signing — apply per-user CEL rules with EVM, Solana, EIP-712, and Tron transaction contexts before any transaction is signed

-• EVM- and Solana-first — both chains have in-enclave transaction parsing and policy contexts; other chains support address derivation + raw signing only
+• EVM-, Solana-, and Tron-first parsing — EVM, Solana, and Tron have in-enclave transaction parsing and policy contexts; other chains support address derivation + raw signing only

 Custodial vs. non-custodial